JStarL/capstone-project/README.md

 - Any time you want to run the server, enter `python3 server.py` on this terminal.
 It should show some messages and then wait for any HTTP requests

 - the default port number is 8880, but please do not change this, as the frontend also requires this precise port number.
 If you have to use a different port number, enter `python3 server.py <port-no>` and the provided port number will be used as the port for the server.
-Please then also follow [these](TODO) instructions to alter the frontend accordingly
+Please then also follow the below instructions to alter the frontend accordingly

+- If you wish to use a different port number to run the backend, open the following file using `nano ~/<project-folder-name>/frontend/my-app/src/makeRequest.jsx`, then alter the line which says `const BACKEND_PORT = 8880;` to whatever port you wish (Press `Ctrl + O` to save and then press `Ctrl + X` to quit nano) .
+Then you can use the same `<port-number>` to run `server.py`

 ### For the frontend